Vivek Thazhathattil

 Aeroacoustic Source Localization in Turbulent Jets

 We propose a data-driven approach for noise source localization using Transfer Entropy (TE).
-Applied to a Mach 3.0 turbulent jet at Re = 7.5M, this information-theoretic measure helps identify acoustic sources corresponding to pressure oscillations, validated against experimental measurements and FW-H analogy predictions.
+Applied to a Mach 3.0 turbulent jet at Re = 7.5M.

 Read Publication →